-Ultrasonic repellents are beneficial because they require no poisons and do not put the user in contact with potentially dangerous rats and the many diseases rodents carry.
-Most people do not realize they are installed in the property and cannot hear the sound.
+Ultrasonic repellents are beneficial because they require no poisons and do not put the user in contact with potentially dangerous rats.
+Most people do not realize they are installed on the property because they cannot hear the sound.

 The theory behind these devices makes sense.
-There are sounds that are deterrents to rats, keeping them out of a property without the need for traps or poison.
 Unfortunately, the actual performance of these repellants is spotty.
-Some people report excellent results, while others find they do nothing to keep rats at bay.
-This means there is no guarantee that the device will fix your infestation.
+Some people report excellent results, while others find they do nothing to keep the critters at bay.
+Because the sound is not audible, you will not know if this product stops working.

 Also, the sound the repellent emits is supposed to be inaudible to humans.
 However, some have reported that they hear a “humming” or “chirping” sound from the device.
 Animals may be bothered by it as well, making this repellent a problem in barns or around pets.